 Discover’s lowest rates shown are for the undergraduate loan and include an interest-only repayment discount and a 0.25% interest rate reduction while enrolled in automatic payments.

 Federal Loans vs. the Best Private Student Loans

 As I mentioned at the beginning of this article, conventional wisdom holds that private student loans are almost never as good a deal as federal student loans.
 In most cases, this is true.
 However, if you’ve exhausted your federal loan options or have very limited options, private loans can be the way to go, especially for parents who don’t want to take out a PLUS loan on behalf of their child.

-People look to federal loans for their low, fixed interest rates.
-But it’s not impossible to replicate that with private lenders.
+People look to fed loans for their low, fixed rates, but it’s not impossible to replicate that with private lenders.
 As you can see from the table above, many private lenders offer fixed rate loans with interest rates that fall within a percentage point of their federal counterparts.
-And if you were going to get a PLUS loan anyway, the private route could actually save you money, assuming you have the credit score required to secure a rate on the lower end of the spectrum.
+And if you were going to get a PLUS loan anyway, the private route could actually save you money, assuming you have the credit required to secure a rate on the lower end of the spectrum.

-At the end of the day, finding the best student loans comes down to shopping around and comparing your options.
+At the end of the day, finding your student loan comes down to shopping around and comparing your options.
 Because there are so many loans for students available today, the best lender for your situation may be totally different from someone else’s.
 Putting in some time now to research and compare rates and terms could potentially save you significant sums of money in the long run.

-Four Tips for Getting the Best Student Loan Interest Rates from Private Lenders
+Four Tips for Getting the Best Rates from Private Lenders

 Tip #1: Shop around.

 It’s obvious, but it’s crucial: You need to compare lenders to find the best loan rates.
 Maybe your family has been banking at the same place for years.
 It could be tempting to take out a loan with your tried-and-true lender and call it a day — but that’s not a wise move unless you know the rate is competitive.